CARV-ICS-FORTH/knot/README.md

 ## Building images

-Docker images are `available <https://hub.docker.com/r/carvicsforth/karvdash>`_.
-To build, run:
+Docker images are [available](https://hub.docker.com/r/carvicsforth/karvdash>).
+To build your own, run:
 ```bash
 make container
 ```

 Change the version by editing `VERSION`.
 The images use `kubectl` 1.15.10 by default, but this can be changed by setting the `KUBECTL_VERSION` variable before running `make`.
+You can also set your Docker account in `REGISTRY_NAME`.

 To upload to Docker Hub:
 ```bash